gnikolovski/twig_render_this/README.md

 {{ node.field_tags | renderThis('teaser') }}
 ```

-If you do not provide the display mode, this filter will use the default mode.
+If you do not provide the display mode, the filter will use the default mode.

 This filter can be especially useful in your Views templates.
 For example you
 might be listing node teasers in a View, and then you can use the following